kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 *   **Data Warehousing** with serverless query operations for data analysis.
 *   **Data integration** - Data Transfer Services integration allows you to ingest data from various services, including those outside of GCP's offerings, into BigQuery.
-*   **Multiple language-specific** **SDKs** and **gcloud CLI** are available to interact with BigQuery.
+*   **Cross-language analytics** - GCP offers SDKs and `gcloud` CLI to analyze data stored in BigQuery using various programming languages.
-*   **Machine learning model training** and prediction at regular intervals using scheduled BigQuery ML queries.
+*   **Machine learning** - model training and prediction at regular intervals using queries specialized for ML.

-Despite the utility of tools like the gcloud CLI and Scheduled Query for simple data processing tasks, they fall short when it comes to connecting multiple data sources and destinations, creating data modelization with dependencies, and visualizing each task.
+You can see that BigQuery offers a wide range of functionality out of the box.
+However, sometimes you may need to integrate additional data sources, custom scripts, or react to external events.
+That's where Kestra can help.

-Kestra provides a suite of plugins for various GCP services such as Google Cloud Storage (GCS), BigQuery, VertexAI, and more.
-The plugins for BigQuery, in particular, facilitate the creation of ETL/ELT pipelines to various other services readily available in Kestra.
+Kestra provides a suite of plugins for various GCP services, such as Google Cloud Storage (GCS), BigQuery, VertexAI, and more.
+The plugins for BigQuery, in particular, make it easy to connect BigQuery data to external services beyond the boundaries of GCP.

 ### Integration of Kestra and BigQuery ###
-Kestra enables standard operations in BigQuery, such as creating and deleting datasets and tables, running queries, and importing/exporting tables to/from BigQuery and GCS, all through its BigQuery plugins.
+Kestra enables standard operations in BigQuery, such as creating and deleting datasets and tables, running queries, and importing/exporting tables to/from BigQuery and GCS, and many more, using simple plugins.

 ### Data Modeling
-Data Modeling is a process that involves creating a visual representation of data flow between different data structures.
-This is achieved through a series of transformation or aggregation queries on the raw dataset, with the final data used for visualization, analysis, or machine learning.
+Data modeling is a process that involves setting up a coherent structure for data to make it useful for a business, reflecting the organization's goals and business logic.
+It's about organizing, standardizing, and understanding the data related to business processes, workflows, and definitions.
+This is achieved through a series of transformations applied to the raw datasets, with the final data used for visualization, analysis, or machine learning.
 Kestra's [**Query**](../plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query.md) plugin for BigQuery can be used for this purpose.

 For instance, you can apply complex aggregation on daily sales report data and use those data points in subsequent phases of transformations for gathering the daily sales trends.

-Here's an illustrative flow that implements data modelization on daily sales data and calculates average sales for each product category.
+Here's an illustrative flow that implements data modeling on daily sales data and calculates average sales for each product category.
 This flow is triggered daily and executes several BigQuery queries to transform and aggregate raw sales data:

 ```yaml
 id: modelization